 A full semester internship in directed full-time teaching supervised by department members and carried out in schools with approved cooperating teachers.
 In addition to the field experience, students attend a weekly seminar on campus to discuss current issues in music education as they relate to individual teaching situations.
 Students discuss classroom management strategies, action research, authentic instruction, critical thinking, feeling and action as well as teaching to focusing questions, concepts and objectives.
 Throughout student teaching, students maintain a digital portfolio that demonstrates how they meet the New Jersey State and INTASC teaching standards.
 At the conclusion of the semester, students attend a portfolio review with members of the Music Education faculty to assess the success of the teaching experience.
+Students must provide their own transportation to student teaching site.
 Prerequisites:

-- 1. Classification as a full senior. - Satisfactory completion of music education 2 courses numbered 171, 172, 271, 187 and 188, 581, 582 and either Developmental or Educational Psychology. - Satisfactory completion of TH241.
-3. - For voice primary students, satisfaction of 4. all requirements of PI204. - A minimum 2.75 cumulative grade point 5. average. - Demonstrated aptitude, motivation and 6. potential for success in teaching, as evidenced by the successful completion of portfolio reviews. - Departmental approval.
-7.
+- 1. Classification as a full senior. - Satisfactory completion of music education courses numbered 171, 172, 271, 187 and 188, 581, 582 and either Developmental or Educational Psychology. - 3.
+Satisfactory completion of TH241. - 4.
+For voice primary students, satisfaction of all requirements of PI204. - 5.
+A minimum 2.75 cumulative grade point average. - Demonstrated aptitude, motivation and potential for success in teaching, as evidenced by the successful completion of portfolio reviews. - 7.
+Departmental approval.